 The idea of living in the Matrix isn’t always about believing reality is fake.
 For many people, it’s a way to describe the sense that life runs on loops, routines, and scripts no one consciously chose.
 Days blur together.
 Events repeat.
 Reactions feel predictable.
-Everything functions, but it doesn’t feel lived.
+Everything functions, but it doesn’t feel fully experienced.

 Here are signs people often associate with that experience, when life starts feeling more programmed than personal and routine begins to crack.